djang0man/buckets-exercise/README.md

 setup
 ===
-Issue `npm run start` to spin up a localhost.<br />
+Issue `npm run watch` to spin up a dev localhost.<br />
+Issue `npm build` followed by `npm run start` to serve a production build.<br />
-The initial state, bucket capacities, and target volume can all be modified in the `./src/constants` file.
+Initial state, bucket capacities, and target volume can be modified in the `./src/constants` file.

 next steps
 ===
 This was not a test-driven exercise.
-The next step is to layer in some testing for good practice.
+The next step is to layer in some testing for fun and good practice.

 Enjoy!